 There are three main types of websites — a brochure website, eCommerce site and custom bespoke website.

-As the name suggests, the website is like a brochure, showing what your business is about and the products or services you offer.
+As the name suggests, the website is like a brochure, but in a digital format.
+It shows what your business is about and the products or services you offer.